gsidsid/ai-express/README.md

 ![Banner](src/assets/readme-banner.png)

-The fastest way to turn AI prompts into ready-to-use API endpoints– deploy with a few clicks and manage prompts with automated variable inference & substitution in a neat visual interface.
+A fast way to turn AI prompts into ready-to-use API endpoints– deploy with a few clicks and manage prompts with automated variable inference & substitution in a neat visual interface.

 Run locally, or deploy in one click using the button below.
 If you are deploying AI Express for production use, make sure to customize the AIEXPRESS_API_KEY environment variable with a new random value that you keep secret.